golang/go/src/cmd/compile/internal-abi.md

 | R15 | GOT reference temporary | Fixed if dynlink |
 | X15 | Zero value | Fixed |

-TODO: We may start with the existing TLS-based g and move to R14 later.

 *Rationale*: These register meanings are compatible with Go’s stack-based calling convention except for R14 and X15, which will have to be restored on transitions from ABI0 code to ABIInternal code.